wenlimath2/wenli.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Adjunct Professor (postdoc) in Applied Mathematics at University of California, Los Angeles.
+I am currently an Assistant Professor at Fordham University.
+Before Fordham I was an Assistant Adjunct Professor (postdoc 2019-2022) in Applied Mathematics at University of California, Los Angeles.
 I received my Ph.D. in Applied Mathematics at Clarkson University in May 2019.

-I am on the job market from Fall 2021.

 Here is my [CV](https://github.com/wenlimath2/wenlimath2.github.io/files/7824062/WenLi_CV_0106.pdf).